 Sensor Collapse

-digital bodily diary in a state of overload.
-A series of self‑portraits created in a solitary ritual — between light, skin, and distortion.
-Psychedelic textures and color noise become metaphors of inner tension.
-Here the body is not an object, but an interface.
-It dissolves, pulses, disappears into the stream.
-A project about the fragility of perception, about control and its loss.
-Technique: Created with simple tools — the front camera of a phone and three sources of colored light.
-The final stage was shaped through color curves in Lightroom, where distortion and overload become part of the artistic intent.
+Licensed Conceptual Photography for Brands, Editorial & Cultural Projects Sensor Collapse is a digital bodily diary in a state of overload.
+A series of self-portraits created as a solitary ritual — between light, skin, and distortion.
+Psychedelic textures and color noise function as metaphors for inner tension.
+Here, the body is not an object, but an interface — dissolving, pulsing, disappearing into the stream.
+The project explores the fragility of perception, control, and the moment of its loss.
+Technique: The works are created using simple tools — the front camera of a smartphone and three colored light sources.
+The final visual language is shaped through color curve adjustments in Lightroom, where distortion and overload become part of the artistic intent.
+No AI.
+No Photoshop.
+The works are available with a commercial license and are suitable for: • brands and visual campaigns • editorial and cultural projects • digital platforms, online publications, and media • concept stores and contemporary spaces All images are delivered in high resolution and may be used in print and online materials, visual branding, and artistic contexts.